soc-ucsd/mixed-traffic/README.md

 # Modeling and Control of Mixed Traffic Flow

-In this project, we investigate dynamical modeling and fundamental properties for ring-road mixed traffic systems with Connected and Autonomous Vehicle (CAVs) and human-driven vehicles (HDVs).
+In this project, we investigate dynamical modeling and fundamental properties for ring-road mixed traffic systems with Connected and Autonomous vehicles (CAVs) and human-driven vehicles (HDVs).
 The control policies CAVs are designed with a system-level consideration in terms of

 1. dissipating traffic waves
 2. improving the performance of the entire mixed traffic flow.